w3f/polkadot-spec/runtime-spec/parachain/messaging-spec.md

 #### Workflow

-The recipient can except a channel by calling into the `accept_open_channel(index)` Runtime function.

-Params:

-* `index: int`: the index of the open request list.

-The PVF checks the following conditions in order for the function call to succeed.
+Before execution, the following conditions must be valid, otherwise the candidate will be rejected.

 * The `index` is valid (the value is within range of the list).
 * The `recipient` ParaId corresponds to the ParaId of the caller of this